dreadl0ck/zeus/README.md

 When using path completion at the moment, press tab and select and starting path.
 After selection, the completer will insert a trailing space character.
 This behaviour is wrong and needs to fixed.

 To go deeper into a directory structure, hit delete then tab again and select a file/directory.
 Dont start typing the leading characters of the file / dirname, this leads to invalid paths.

 Also the Keybindings should be used with care, this is not stable yet.
 I observed them firing after being loaded from the project data.
 This means handling the runes for key detection needs to be improved.
-If the interactive misbehaves after loading project data with keybindings, remove them manually from the project data JSON.
+If the interactive shell misbehaves after loading project data with keybindings, remove them manually from the project data JSON.

 > NOTE: Please notify me about any issues you encounter during testing.